-Thompson Nashville – As if Nashville wasn’t cool enough, it now boasts home to the gorgeous Thompson Nashville.
-The hotel showcases the city’s creative spirit with impeccable design by Nashville’s own Hastings Architecture Associates and the excellent Marsh House restaurant by James Beard Award-winning chef John Besh.
+Thompson Nashville – As if Nashville wasn’t cool enough, it now boasts home to several upscale boutique hotels, like the gorgeous Thompson Nashville.
+Located in The Gulch area, the hotel showcases the city’s creative spirit with impeccable design by Nashville’s own Hastings Architecture Associates and the excellent Marsh House restaurant.
 There is a rooftop bar, LA Jackson, for porch sippin’ cocktails, twenty regional brews and fantastic views.
 Sleek surroundings, sliding barn doors, gorgeous tile, and hardwood floors deck out the hotel’s guest rooms which also feature floor to ceiling windows.

 Where To Eat

 Henrietta Red – Female powerhouse duo, Julie Sullivan and Allie Poindexter joined forces to create one of the best restaurants in Nashville.
 This is an easy favorite of my family because we LOVE oysters, yes even the 10 year old will tell you oysters are her favorite food.
 Possibly the best oyster selection in the Southeast, an energetic atmosphere, creative food that is also delicious, and great service have made Henrietta Red a new favorite that we will be returning to again and again.

 City House – Italian inspired hot spot serving pizza, pasta, and an array of entrees with a Southern twist, City House is a MUST in Nashville located right down the street from Henrietta Red in Germantown.
 After just 20 minutes in this restaurant, it is easy to understand why chef Tandy Wilson has taken home a coveted James Beard award.
 You may also want to check out Mop/Broom, Wilson’s newest restaurant which opened in August of 2018 also in Germantown and serving more casual Southern comfort food.